 For more details, please see: The Lie of Quranic Abrogation

-“To Him belongs the kingship of the heavens and the earth.
+"To Him belongs the sovereignty of the heavens and the earth.
 He brings to life and puts to death.
-He is capable of all things.”
+He is capable of all things."
 57:2

 It is quite insulting to God to assume that the words of the Quran that stipulate His Law could mean anything but their literal meaning.
 God's words are chosen with optimum precision so as to best convey the meaning.
 To interpret any 'Law giving' Quranic verse by adding or subtracting even one word to it is to commit a gross sin.
 We must check any such attempts and guard against them.

-The genuine believers, upon discovering that they have not been following the literal meaning of the Quran, will always, and without any hesitation, change their own ways rather than manipulate the meaning of the Quranic text.
+The genuine believers, upon discovering that they have not been following the literal meaning of the Quran, will always, and without any hesitation, change their old ways rather than continue to follow twisted meanings of the Quranic text.

-We should be especially alert to Satan’s numerous tricks of deception.
-On this particular subject, he will fabricate fancy words and attribute them to the prophet.
-This is to lead us into believing that the prophet interpreted the Quranic verse in a manner that is contrary to the literal meaning of the verse:
+We should be especially alert to Satan's numerous tricks of deception.
+On this particular subject, he will fabricate fancy words and attribute them to various prophets:

-"We have permitted the enemies of every prophet, human and jinn devils, to inspire to one another fancy sayings in order to deceive.
+"We have made enemies for every Prophet, human and jinn devils, inspiring to one another fancy sayings in order to deceive.
 Had your Lord willed, they would not have done it.
-You shall disregard them and their fabrications."
+You shall disregard them and what they fabricate."
 6:112

 In the verse to follow (6:113) we are told that God allows this to happen to expose the hypocrites who would rather uphold the dubious fabrications rather than the certainty of the Quranic words.

-Not surprisingly, the very next verse (6:114) confirms the command to accept no source of law other than the Quran which is described as "fully detailed".
+Not surprisingly, the very next verse (6:114) confirms that God is the only Law Maker and that the Quran is 'fully detailed'.

 Rule Two : Related Verses